Dylanph21/Rocket-League-Stats-Tracker/README.md

 ## Component Details
 ### Home Page
 ![RLTracker-Homepage](./readme_visuals/RLTracker-Homepage.PNG)
-Rocket League Tracker's homepage displays the current news and events being held by Rocket League in the style of a React-Slick carousel
+Rocket League Tracker's homepage displays the current news and events being held by Rocket League in the style of a React-Slick carousel.

 ### Statistcs and Ranks
 ![RLTracker-Statspage](./readme_visuals/RLTracker-Statspage.PNG)